adrihans/Decoding_NER_Biases/docs/index.md

 In order to perform that, we used the python version of the wikipedia api.
 To describe the methodology used to build the templates, we will take the example of country names - but the same one was used for the cities.
 Firstly, we had to get the list of the country names.
 Then, we were able to loop over that list to get the associated wikipedia page and more precisely its summary.
 We splitted each summary into sentences and looping over those sentences we were able to select only the ones containing the country names.

 Only `12` country wikipedia page over the `177` country names we had in the list were not found, giving us at the end `1623` sentences in total.
 This was a bit too much and not very useful.
 Moreover, we noticed that the first sentence for each country often was not natural at all.
-For instance, the first sentence for Fiji is : `bldjdlkjslksdklhsckjhfjkgqdgfqgdfhqdgfkjgqlkgfqjhkjqhdjdhslk`.
+For instance, the first sentence for Fiji is : `'Fiji ( (listen) FEE-jee; Fijian: Viti, [ˈβitʃi]; Fiji Hindi: फ़िजी, Fijī), officially the Republic of Fiji, is an island country in Melanesia, part of Oceania in the South Pacific Ocean'`.
 Hence, we only selected the last sentence of each found country.
 This would avoid any bias in the selection - some western countries having a large number of sentences comparing to non-western ones - and having unnatural sentences in the template.
 At the end, we were able to replace the country name of the associated wikipedia page by `$COUNTRY`, providing us with a complete template of **159 sentences** for the country names.

 Having explained the methodology used to get templates, we will now describe the detailed methodology and datasets we used on country and city names: